1791 United States Senate election in New York: Result

 Burr was declared elected after receiving a majority of "Yeas" in each chamber of the legislature.
 Schuyler and Benson were both rejected by the Assembly and no vote was taken on either in the Senate.

 The incumbent Schuyler was defeated, despite the nominal majority of his party.
 Many of the Federalists took the opportunity to show their disapproval of both Schuyler's haughtiness and the financial policies of Alexander Hamilton, the U.S. Secretary of the Treasury and Schuyler's son-in-law.
 Besides, the Livingston faction of the Federalist Party felt betrayed after the election of Rufus King over their candidate James Duane in 1789, and now allied themselves with Clinton and later became Democratic-Republicans.

 Aftermath

 After a one-day special session of the U.S. Senate on March 4, 1791, the 2nd United States Congress convened for the regular session on October 24, 1791, at Congress Hall in Philadelphia.
 On November 8, 1791, the State's Council of Appointments declared the office of attorney general vacant, and appointed Morgan Lewis to succeed Burr.

+In popular culture

+The song "Schuyler Defeated" from the 2015 musical Hamilton focuses on Hamilton confronting Burr following the election.